kingshukdash123/Amazon-Clone/README.md

 # Amazon-Clone
-This is a only clone of amazon.com
+This is an only clone of amazon.com